 Police book DUI arrestees at the Burbank Jail, located at 200 N. 3rd Street, Burbank, CA 91502 and reachable at (818) 238-3333.

 DUIs are handled in one of three departments at the Burbank Courthouse, located at 300 East Olive Ave., Burbank, CA 91502, and reachable at (818) 557-3466.
 Defendants who plead to DUI will be given information by the courtroom clerk about local DUI Schools and instructions for how to complete their sentence.

 Depending on where the alleged DUI incident took place, the case will be prosecuted by either the Los Angeles District Attorney or the Burbank City Attorney.

 If you get arrested for driving drunk, our Burbank CA DUI defense attorneys are here to try to lower or throw out your charges, ensure you stay out of jail, and let you keep your driver’s license.
 You should not rely on a public defender – DUI charges are too serious.
 Our criminal defense lawyers are also prepared to take your case to trial in pursuit of an acquittal if necessary.

 Phone our Burbank Attorneys DUI Defense Office at (818) 736-7646 to schedule a free consultation.
 The Law Office of Shouse Law Group is located at:

 Burbank, CA 91502

-Our criminal defense attorneys also serve DUI / DWI clients in Los Angeles County, Beverly Hills, San Fernando, Riverside, Orange County, San Bernardino County, Glendale, Van Nuys, West Covina, Ventura County, Pasadena, Torrance, Long Beach, Sherman Oaks, Inland Empire, Ontario, and elsewhere in north, central, and southern California state.
+Our Los Angeles DUI lawyers attorneys also serve clients in Beverly Hills, San Fernando, Riverside, Orange County, San Bernardino County, Glendale, Van Nuys, West Covina, Ventura County, Pasadena, Torrance, Long Beach, Sherman Oaks, Inland Empire, Ontario, and elsewhere in north, central, and southern California state.